ArthurLumertz/tree-simulator/README.md

 # Tree-Simulator
-an idle game in which you grow your trees
+a basic idle game in which you grow your trees

 start now and start building your tree empire. cool to play at school with friends tbh